-- Pour 4 cups of boiling water (or vegetable/chicken stock) into the pan and bring the mixture to a boil.
+- Pour boiling water into the pan and bring the mixture to a boil.
 Cook for 8-10 minutes on medium heat stirring occasionally with tongs, until the liquid in nearly evaporated, creating a sauce.

 - Remove the pan from heat and stir in parmesan cheese and fresh basil, if desired.
 Serve immediately and enjoy warm.

 - To make it gluten-free, you can use any gluten-free pasta of your choice.

 - To make it vegan, just skip the Parmesan cheese, or add in nutritional yeast or a vegan parmesan substitute.